What is Decision Automation?

-In multistep decisioning, there might be some cases where the next decision requires some external information, or some intervention from an expert.
+In multistep decisioning, there might be some cases where the next decision requires some external information or some intervention from an expert.
 These may not be immediately available when the previous decision is being executed.
-So, transition from one decision to another may take time (e.g., hours, day, weeks etc.) and are not immediately ready to determine the results for any reason.
-These special types of multistep decisions are called ‘long running decisions’.
+So, the transition from one decision to another may take time (e.g., hours, days, weeks, etc.) and are not immediately ready to determine the results for any reason.
+These special types of multistep decisions are called ‘long running decisions'.

-In these cases, the multistep and long running decisions can be implemented as part of the application or process automation, but will introduce the disconnected decisioning experience.
+In these cases, decision automation uses multistep and long-running decisions techniques can be implemented as part of the application or process automation but will introduce the disconnected decisioning experience.

 Disconnected Decisioning Experience

 Part of ensuring that the decision automation end-to-end view is not lost is to make sure that the methodology can find the right decisions, and the means to automate them is also in place – the Decision Centric Approach.
-By using the Decision-Centric Approach as an automation methodology, organisations can identify decision types, their maturity level and how to automate them.
+By using the Decision-Centric Approach as an automation methodology, organizations can identify decision types, their maturity level, and how to automate them.

 Why Should You Care about Decision Automation?

 Decision automation always works and delivers great results in repetitive operational decisions.
 It increases the quality of decisions as well as the productivity of workers, as they will not need to worry about making those decisions.
-It is also an opportunity for organisations to focus workers time and effort in areas that cannot be automated.
+It is also an opportunity for organizations to focus workers' time and effort in areas that cannot be automated.

 CEO and the founder of FlexRule – He is an expert in architecture, design, and implementation of operational decisions, business rules, and process automation.
 Created Decision-Centric Approach, a methodology that brings People, Data, Rules, and Processes together to automate operational business decisions.